Fabrizio MARRELLA

 CURRICULUM (English version)

-Prof. Fabrizio Marrella is Univ.
-Full Professor (Chair, with tenure) of International Law and European Union Law (12/E1), according to the Italian scientific sectors specialization title.
+Prof. Fabrizio Marrella is University Full Professor (with tenure) of International Law and European Union Law (12/E1, according to the Italian scientific sectors specialization title).
 At "Cà Foscari" Professor Marrella teaches courses of Advanced International Law, European Union Law and International Business Law.
-He is the Academic Director of the Venice Master in International Business Law, Tax and Arbitration (IBATAX) as well as of the Master in Strategic Studies and International Security.
+He is the Academic Director of the Venice Master in International Business Law, Tax, compliance and Arbitration (IBATAX) as well as of the Master in Geopolitics and Academic affairs.

-He has been Vice Rector for International Affairs of Cà Foscari University of Venice from the year 2020 to 2023.
+He has been Vice Rector/Vice Chancellor for International Affairs of Cà Foscari University of Venice from the year 2020 to 2023.

-On September 22, 2023 he has been elected - by a General Assembly composed of 100 University from all over the world - Member of the Global Council of the Global Campus of Human Rights.
-In past years he was Dean of the Human Rights Village (from 2012 to July 30th, 2015) at the European Inter-University Center for Human Rights and Democratisation (EIUC) - today the Global Campus of Human Rights - of which he was amongst the founding fathers and mothers in 2002.
-He was also elected as Member of the very first EIUC Board of Directors (2002-2007).
-From 2008 to 2011 he was appointed European Master Programme Director of the E.MA Programme (European Master in Human Rights and Democratisation).
+On September 22, 2023 he has been elected - by a General Assembly composed of over 100 University from all over the world - Member of the Board of Directors of the Global Council of the Global Campus of Human Rights.
+In past years he was the Dean of the Human Rights Village (from 2012 to July 30th, 2015) at the European Inter-University Center for Human Rights and Democratisation (EIUC) - today the Global Campus of Human Rights - of which he was amongst the founding fathers and mothers in 2002.
+He was Member of the very first EIUC Board of Directors (2002-2007) and from 2008 to 2011 he was appointed European Master Programme Director of the E.MA Programme (European Master in Human Rights and Democratisation).
 In this capacity he has managed and coordinated, under the aegis of the European Commission, a truly European Master resulting from the strict cooperation of 41 European Universities.

 Attorney at Law, he is a Member of the Italian Bar, admitted to the Supreme Court and Highest Jurisdictions (Avvocato Cassazionista) including the European Court of Justice and other international tribunals.
 Prior to joining the Cà Foscari University of Venice Faculty (in 1999) he worked as a junior associate and then Special Counsel of Studio Bernini in Bologna, the Law firm headed by Prof. Giorgio Bernini, the Honorary President of the International Council for Commercial Arbitration (ICCA) where he has practiced International Law, Trade & Business Law, International Commercial and Investment Arbitration, European Union Law, Antitrust and Private International Law.

-In 2007 and 2008, he was vice-Director of the Harvard University-Venice program where he presently continues to teach International Business Law.
-At LUISS University of Rome, he taught International Law in the LUISS Law Degree Programme at the Department of Law (2017-2019).
-He previously taught International and European Environmental Law (2014-2017).
+In 2007 and 2008, he was Vice-Director of the Harvard University-Venice program where he has taught International Business Law.
+He also taught International Law in the LUISS Law Degree Programme at the Department of Law (2017-2019) as well as International and European Environmental Law (2014-2017).
 He was in the Faculty of its LL.M in Law and Governance of the European Union, jointly organised by LUISS and the Sapienza University of Rome.
-There, he has taught EU Energy and Environmental Law.
+There, he taught EU Energy and Environmental Law.

-He advises on the same matters and his scholarly writings have been cited by Courts, arbitration tribunals and commentators, including arbitral panels deciding cases under the rules of the International Chamber of Commerce, ICSID and other major international arbitration centers.
+He advises, as an independent Counsel, on the same matters and his scholarly writings have been cited by Courts, arbitration tribunals and commentators, including arbitral panels deciding cases under the rules of the International Chamber of Commerce, ICSID and other major international arbitration centers.

 Amongst his representative publications there are: